 Is it stress?
 Alcohol?
 Mercury in retrograde?
 Skin experts tell us why we’re breaking out (and how to fix it).

 We’ve sworn off dairy, slathered on coconut oil and sat on our hands.
 We’ve tried Clarisonics, French tonics, and hyaluronics.
-We’ve caked on concealers, prayed for dimly-lit dinners and hoped to God he doesn’t notice the tiny tumor protruding from our chin.
+We’ve caked on concealers, prayed for dimly-lit dinners, and hoped to God our date doesn’t notice the tiny tumor protruding from our chin.

 We GOT BANGS, for crying out loud.

 Our love-hate relationship with our skin has had more ups and downs than a Christina Aguilera chorus.
 But part of our problem is not knowing what the problem really is at all.
 ‘Adult acne’ may be the umbrella term, but it doesn’t give us much insight into whether it’s what we’re eating, what we’re doing wrong, or what we’re slathering on our epidermis that’s causing our skin to freak out.
 We reached out to a couple of skincare experts to figure out what gives—and how to fix it.

 Calm the [email protected]$% down

 Hands up if you’ve ever woken up the day after a breakup, tense meeting, or friend-fight with spotless cheeks and a pristine jaw line.

 “Our skin is incredibly attuned to our emotions,” says Sarah Brown, founder of organic skincare line Pai.
 “Cortisol, the stress hormone, increases sebum production, and inflames the skin, so take a few deep breaths and reach for a chamomile tea rather than every spot treatment you own!”